 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-Our arrival port in Indonesia was Debut, a small village in the Kei Islands of Indonesia.
+After four days sailing from Australia to Indonesia, our arrival port in Indonesia was Debut, a small village in the Kei Islands of Indonesia.
 This area has many islands, and Debut is on Kei Island.
 The main town is called Langgur, and only a small channel is between Kei Island and the next door Dullah Island.
 Dullah Island’s main village is Tual, and Tual and Langgur are both very close together, connected by a short bridge.